 - Note: Accessible.
 Please ensure to wear comfortable shoes.
 Water is recommended.

-Exploring the Area X.O complex: Creating the future
+Area X.O complex: Creating the future

 - Capacity: 40